adibshirazi/AbandonedBuildNet/README.md

 # AbandonedBuildNet

-AbandonedBuildNet is an interactive React + Next.js application that visualizes how neural networks predict the likelihood of buildings being abandoned.
-Users can adjust building health indicators to see real-time predictions and gain insights into the factors affecting abandonment.
+AbandonedBuildNet is an interactive React + Next.js application that simulates the likelihood of buildings being abandoned.
+It allows users to adjust building health indicators and visualize how changes in these factors might influence the predicted abandonment status of a building.
+While the app mimics the process of a neural network, no actual machine learning model is used — instead, predefined rules and logic simulate the prediction process.

 ## Features